Medieval Serfdom of Roman origin

 - Common use of meadows, stubble, fallow and waste.

 Common pastures and woodlands needed management and here the marks started to emerge.
 Long after other feudal systems had disappeared ‘commons’ remained.
-Not far from where we live in Australia a large common exists in At Albans, the institution was brought with the British settlers to Australia and also found here this useful feudal institutions survived in modern days; still managed commonly by the local community of this small hamlet 100 kms north of Sydney.
+Not far from where we live in Australia a large common exists in At Albans, the institution was brought with the British settlers to Australia and also found here these useful feudal institutions survived in modern days; still managed commonly by the local community of this small hamlet 100 kms north of Sydney.

 However, the open field system with its common attitudes also stifled progress and innovations.
 The result of that was low productivity, low yields.
 Nothing much changed during these 500 years and the Lords in general were happy with that level of status quo.

-However, at the same time in combinations with favourable climatologic circumstances, the system was favourable to significant population growth and left an ever lasting legacy behind of a quilt work of villages and agriculture fields throughout Europe.
+However, at the same time in combinations with favourable climatologic circumstances, the system was favourable to significant population growth and left an ever-lasting legacy behind of a quilt work of villages and agriculture fields throughout Europe.

 While much has changed over the last 700 years, there remains a nostalgic longing to the closeness and the mutual solidarity of the Middle Ages.